 How though?
 Can you give me specific examples?
 Yes!
 We’ll explain what Mental Stimulation is.
 We’ll give you some examples, and then explain the benefits to your pup.

-What is Mental Stimulation for Goldendoodles?
+What Is Mental Stimulation for Goldendoodles?

 Goldendoodles are extremely intelligent.
 Both the Poodle and the Golden Retriever are considered to be intelligent dog breeds.
 With that intelligence comes a need for mental stimulation.

 However, it’s just as important for mental stimulation.
-Uncovering new places, experiencing new things, and meeting new people engages them socially and thus mentally as well.
+Uncovering new places, experiencing new things, and meeting new people engages them socially and thus, mentally as well.

 Games and Activities That Promote Thinking